Patrick-Y21/Real-Time-Embedded-Programming/README.md

 8-Buzzer off

 In addition, the temperature is too high and the buzzer is on.
 Bluetooth sends 0 off, 1 on (hex)

+Here's a link to our presentation and promotional video:  https://youtu.be/zzqQ1Vp2ANM